slds-lmu/paper_2023_survival_benchmark/README.md

   - Resulting compute jobs can be submitted with `batchtools::submitJobs()` depending on available resources.
   - `submit.R` contains job management steps specific to the HPC environment used for the benchmark.
 - Datasets are loaded from `./datasets` in `.rds` format
-  - Code for retrieval and minimal preprocessing is in `import_new_data.R`
+  - Code for retrieval and minimal preprocessing is in `import_datasets.R`
 - `resamplings` contains resampling fold information for each dataset in CSV form to ensure reproducibility.
   - These files are automatically generated when running `batchmark.R`, where resampling is done using a set RNG seed.
 - `helpers.R` contains helper functions for benchmark setup and later analysis.